deanna-stover/coursesCNU/2021/engl350spring2021/tei.md

 * Em-dashes (they aren't hyphens, they're longer)
 * Underlined Words
 * Crossed-out words
-* Any misspelled words/mistakes in the text
+* Any misspelled words/mistakes in the text (no need to standardize spelling, just note errors)
 * Quotes (note that this is only the actual material in quotation marks, not the "he said."
-Also note that you only want to tag quotes where someone is speaking, not where a signle word is in quotes.)
+Also note that you only want to tag quotes where someone is speaking, not where a single word is in quotes.)
 * The Title (only on the first page)
 * The byline (only on the last page)

-## Step Three: TEI on the Computer
+## Step Two: TEI on the Computer

 This is where things get a little scarier--but I promise it isn't that bad!